Quick Answer

 - New Homes Warranty: now mandatory for new homes and conversions, with penalties for non-compliance.

 Budget for a 5-15% increase in PII premiums if you are taking on Principal Designer or Principal Contractor roles.
 Shop around; the market is competitive for firms with clean records, but you need to disclose the BSA roles you are taking on.
+For more on how compliance obligations stack up financially, our accounting software comparison covers the tools that help you track these costs properly.

-Compliance cost calculator
+BSA compliance cost calculator

 Use this calculator to estimate your annual BSA compliance costs based on your business size and the type of work you do.
+If you are also budgeting for MTD Phase 2 setup, factor both together.

 BSA Annual Compliance Cost Estimator

-Key dates and timeline
+BSA key dates and compliance timeline

 | Date | Event | Financial impact |